Reporting a Provider Discrepancy

 3. Verification — The reported claim is cross-checked against at least one named primary source — typically a state licensing authority, federal agency database, or the entity's official registered filings.
 Secondary confirmation from a second independent source is required for any change to credential-related fields.

-4. Resolution — If the discrepancy is confirmed, the listing is updated and the submitter receives a notification of action taken.
+4. Resolution — If the discrepancy is confirmed, the provider is updated and the submitter receives a notification of action taken.
 If the report is not substantiated, a brief explanation is returned.
-The Authority Industries update and maintenance cycle governs the maximum elapsed time between submission and resolution for each priority class.
+The Professional Services Authority update and maintenance cycle governs the maximum elapsed time between submission and resolution for each priority class.

 Common scenarios

-The following scenarios represent the most frequently reported discrepancy types across the directory:
+The following scenarios represent the most frequently reported discrepancy types across the provider network:

 Decision boundaries

-Not every submitted report results in a listing change, and the editorial framework defines clear thresholds.
+Not every submitted report results in a provider change, and the editorial framework defines clear thresholds.

 A confirmed factual discrepancy — one where the submitted evidence directly contradicts a structured data field, sourced from a public primary record — results in an automatic update to the affected field.
 No further editorial discretion applies.